umbraco/UmbracoDocs/10/umbraco-cms/fundamentals/setup/upgrading/README.md

 Are you upgrading to a minor for Umbraco 6, 7 or 8 you can find the appropriate guide below:

+{% content-ref url="version-specific/minor-upgrades-for-umbraco-8.md" %} version-specific/minor-upgrades-for-umbraco-8.md {% endcontent-ref %}

-{% content-ref url="migrate-from-umbraco-7-to-8.md" %} migrate-from-umbraco-7-to-8.md {% endcontent-ref %}
+{% content-ref url="version-specific/minor-upgrades-for-umbraco-7.md" %} version-specific/minor-upgrades-for-umbraco-7.md {% endcontent-ref %}

 ## Upgrade to a new Major